Confluence Cloud Streaming Configuration

 Configuration

-Use the following example to help set up your Docker configuration.
-Update the values as needed for your environment:
+Use the following example to help set up the Docker configuration.
+Update the values as needed for the specific environment:

 Once configured, start the container by running docker-compose up -d

-or an equivalent command based on your setup.
+or an equivalent command based on configured setup.

 Start the Application: Ensure the application runs before proceeding with the integration setup.